MetaMask/.github/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+#tabContributor Covenant Code of Conduct

 ## Our Pledge